-In 2012, FORP first explored how the toilet block might be best used.
-At that point we did not think the Council would agree to its use as a café, so the original Feasibility Study proposed its use as a community hub.
+In 2012, FORP first explored how the shelter/ toilet block might be best used.
+At that point it was thought unlikely that the Council would agree to its use as a café, so the original Feasibility Study proposed its use as a community hub.
 However, there are already meeting rooms for hire in the area and FORP were unwilling to commence fundraising unless clear demand for a new facility could be demonstrated.